The Difference Between CRM Setup and Operational Architecture

 • Design the architecture before implementation

-Because implementation without architecture is just expensive guessing.
+Only then do we recommend tools.
+Because implementation without a strategy is just expensive guessing.

 Final Thought